myscrypts/Grenade-Timer/README.md

 ## 📝 Notes
 - Adjust access levels and default grenade times as needed in the plugin code or configuration files.

-## 📜 License
+## 📄 License

-This project is licensed under the terms of the GNU General Public License, version 3.
-You can find a copy of the license at [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.